hackclub/hackclub/playbook/workshops/contrib/ajar/README.md

 }
 ```

-A JavaScript function is defined with the `function` keyword, followed by a name,
+A JavaScript function is defined with the `function` keyword, followed by a
-followed by parentheses `()`.
+name and a set of parentheses `()`.
 The code to be executed by the function is
 placed inside curly brackets: `{}`.

 You "run" a function (the code inside of it) by "invoking" the function.

-You use the `()` operator invokes the function.
-To invoke the function `name`
+You use an empty set of parentheses `()` to invoke the function.
+To invoke the
-from above, you would write the code:
+function `name` from above, you would write the code:

 ```
 name();